Milstein-type Schemes for Hyperbolic SPDEs: Numerical Simulations of the Stochastic Schrödinger Equation

 Similarly, we define the covariance operator $Q = \sum_{\ell\in\Z} \lambda_\ell \langle\cdot,e_\ell\rangle e_\ell$ with $\lambda_\ell = (1+\abs{\ell}^{5.1})^{-1}$ for $\ell\in\Z$.
 The exponent $5.1$ determines the regularity of the covariance operator and thus of the driving noise.
 We have $Q^{\frac{1}{2}}\in \calL_2(L^2,H^s)$ for all $s\in[0,\frac{5.1-1}{2})=[0,2.05)$, in particular, $Q^{\frac{1}{2}}\in \calL_2(L^2,H^2)$.
 Indeed, reasoning as for $\init$, we can bound

 which is finite in the given range of $s$.

-All simulations were performed using the linear, multiplicative noise coefficient $G(u)=-\iu M_uQ^{\frac{1}{2}}$.
+All simulations were performed with linear multiplicative noise given by $G(u)=-\iu M_uQ^{\frac{1}{2}}$.
 This implies that $(G'G)(u)$ is symmetric as a bilinear Hilbert--Schmidt operator for all $u\in L^2$ (also referred to as the \emph{commutativity condition}).
-Thus, we can make use of the identity (cf.\ \cite[Eq.
+Thus, we can use the identity (cf.\ \cite[Eq.
 (80)]{JentzenRoeckner15_Milstein})

 to simulate the iterated integral terms required to implement Milstein schemes.
 Here, the superscript $K$ denotes the truncation of the Wiener process to the first $K$ Fourier coefficients.
 In general, i.e.\ if the operator does not fulfil the commutativity condition, it is currently not known how to simulate the iterated integrals exactly.
 Therefore, an approximation of the iterated integrals becomes necessary.
-We refer to \cite{KastnerRoessler23} for a recent survey of suitable approximation algorithms in the finite-dimensional case, as well as \cite{Leonhard2018} for the infinite-dimensional case.
+This means that in practice different schemes may have substantially different computational costs per time step and therefore it is instructive to consider the convergence order not with respect to the step size but with respect to the computational cost of an algorithm.
+This is called the \emph{effective order of convergence} and was introduced in \cite{Roessler2010}.
+In the case of a Milstein scheme in the non-commutative setting, estimates for the computational cost to simulate the iterated integrals with a desired precision are required.
+Here, we refer to \cite{KastnerRoessler23} for a recent survey of suitable approximation algorithms in the finite-dimensional case as well as \cite{Leonhard2018} for the best-known estimates in the infinite-dimensional case.
+For a detailed analysis of the effective order of convergence for Milstein-type schemes for SPDEs, we refer the interested reader to \cite{vonHallernRoessler23DerivativeFreeMilstein} and \cite{Leonhard2018enhancing}.

-We denote by EXE, CN, and IE the exponential Euler, the Crank--Nicolson, and the implicit Euler method, respectively, and by EX-Milstein, CN-Milstein, and IE-Milstein (or simply EXM, CNM, IEM) the corresponding rational Milstein schemes.
-Approximations computed using EXM, CNM, and IEM are compared with the rational schemes EXE, CN, and IE simulated in \cite[Sec.~6.5]{KliobaVeraar24Rate} for five different step sizes $\h\in\{2^{-5},2^{-6},\dots,2^{-9}\}$.
+We denote by EXE, CN, and IE the exponential Euler, the Crank--Nicolson, and the implicit Euler schemes, respectively, and by EX-Milstein, CN-Milstein, and IE-Milstein (or simply EXM, CNM, IEM) the corresponding exponential or rational Milstein schemes.
+Approximations computed using EXM, CNM, and IEM are compared with the EXE and the rational schemes CN and IE simulated in \cite[Sec.~6.5]{KliobaVeraar24Rate} for five different step sizes $\h\in\{2^{-5},2^{-6},\dots,2^{-9}\}$.
 To estimate the pathwise uniform error for $p=2$, we computed the root-mean-square error over $100$ samples.
-As no closed form of the analytical solution is available for the equations considered, the errors are computed w.r.t.\ a reference solution, which was generated using the exponential Euler scheme with the significantly smaller step size $\h=2^{-14}$.
+As no closed form of the analytical solution is available for the equations considered, the errors are computed w.r.t.\ a reference solution, which was generated using the exponential Euler scheme with the significantly smaller step size $\h=2^{-16}$.

 In Subsections \ref{subsec:simuLin} and \ref{subsec:simuConv}, we make use of a centred bump function $\chi\colon\T\to\C$ on the torus defined by